Are deaths by air pollution rising globally?

-The Trump administration has frequently claimed "America has among the very cleanest air/water on the planet," but his administration, including leadership at the Environmental Protection Agency (EPA), is nonetheless responsible for frequent attempts to loosen pollution guidelines.
+The Trump administration frequently claimed that it “made it a top priority to ensure America” has the cleanest air and water.
+However, his administration, including leadership at the Environmental Protection Agency (EPA), was nonetheless responsible for frequent attempts to loosen pollution guidelines.

 For context, the category of “Unhealthy Air Days” refers to days where the outdoor air quality is so poor that children, the elderly, and those with existing lung conditions are at much higher risk for exacerbated symptoms and premature deaths.

-The Trump administration also authorized rollbacks on environmental protections established during the Obama administration, such as freezing vehicle emission standards as well as pulling out of the international Paris Agreement.6,7
+The Trump administration also authorized rollbacks on environmental protections established during the Obama administration, such as freezing vehicle emission standards and pulling out of the international Paris Agreement.6,7

-As a result, the U.S. now has the seventh-highest number of pollution-related deaths in the world.
+As a result, the U.S. had the seventh-highest number of pollution-related deaths in the world as of 2019.8

-The Global Alliance on Health and Pollution estimates that 196,930 Americans lost their lives prematurely due to pollution in 2017 alone, over half of which were caused by outdoor air pollution.8
+The Global Alliance on Health and Pollution estimates that 196,930 Americans lost their lives prematurely due to pollution in 2017 alone, over half of which were caused by outdoor air pollution.